 Benefits of Choosing EMV Payments

 There are many benefits of investing in an EMV-compatible payment machine.
-Although an initial financial investment will be required to purchase an EMV card reader, the costs-per-transaction using EMV payments are lower than manually keying card details in.
+Although an initial financial investment will be required to purchase an EMV card reader, the costs per transaction using EMV payments are lower than manually keying card details in.
 With EMV machines encrypting card information, customers will be able to shop confident that their details are secure.
 Meanwhile, contactless software within EMV machines improves transaction times allowing you to serve more customers in a shorter timeframe.
 At the same time, you will be significantly reducing your potential liability for fraudulent transactions.
-Please note, this is only some basic information, these steps cannot guarantee an outcome.
+Please note, that this is only some basic information, these steps cannot guarantee an outcome.
 It is your responsibility to make sure you are EMV compliant.

 For more information please contact Card One at 310.826.7000